-What is the best location to install an anchor on a pontoon boat?
-This is a common question most new pontoon boat owners usually ask.
-Is it the stern, bow, or sides?
+Most people who are new to pontoon boats wonder where the best location to install an anchor on a pontoon boat is.
+Is it the bow, the sides, or the stern?

 What Types of Anchors Works Best for a Pontoon Boat

 The unique design of a pontoon boat will work best with certain types of anchors.
-Here are the most popular styles to consider.
+Here are the most popular types to consider.

-You need to understand about fluke-style anchors because it is not about the weight of the anchor that is going to hold your pontoon boat.
+The thing you need to understand about fluke-style anchors is that it is not about the weight of the anchor that is going to hold your pontoon boat.
 It is about holding power and getting it to set.

 The reason you need a longer anchor line is that you want this style of anchor far away from the boat so that it can be as horizontal as possible.

-This type of anchor isn’t difficult to mount to your boat and performs well with all bottoms types.
+This type of anchor isn’t difficult to mount to your boat and performs well with all types of bottoms.

 This type of anchor works well for small pontoon boats.
 Big mushrooms have been the anchors of choice for mooring pontoon boats.